Sikkimese Bhutia language: Vowels

 In the Tibetan script, an abugida, the inherent vowel /a/ is unmarked.

 Language vocabulary

 Names

-In Sikkimese, first names are typically two disyllabic words, and are heavily influenced by the day of the week (a child was born), planetary words, and Buddhism.
+First names are typically two disyllabic words, and are heavily influenced by the day of the week (a child was born), planetary words, and Buddhism.
 Names can also belong exclusively to one gender, or be gender-neutral.
 In official documents last names are used and vary in origin.
-Some may use clan names, while others use names that exist for a group of people or region, such as “Denjongpa/Denjongpo”, meaning “Sikkimese Dwellers” in Tibetan languages.
+Some may use clan names, while others use names that exist for a group of people or region, such as "Denjongpa/Denjongpo", meaning "Rice valley Dwellers" in Tibetan languages.
 There are also a small number of villages who use last names derived from their respective village name.